-In ETL design, the often most important question that I face is how much memory we should put in for our production environment for running SSIS packages.
-This is a very common area where most of us while working on SSIS or configuring the environments or creating a new instance of SSIS, we must understand the jobs that are going to be set up, how many times are these jobs going to be executed etc. These parameters will help a BI Engineer to calculate and decide a correct figure for setting up the required memory requirements for the instance.
+In ETL design, the often most important question that an engineer faces is how much memory we should allocate in our production environment for running SSIS packages.
+This is a very common area where most of us while working on SSIS or configuring the environments need to deal with.
+A key point to remember is that we must understand the jobs or packages that are going to be set up, how many times are these jobs going to be executed etc. These parameters will help a BI Engineer to calculate and decide a correct figure for setting up the required memory requirements for the instance.
 Also, I have experienced a few occasions in which the SSIS packages are executed on the same machine on which SQL Server is running.
 This is not considered a good practice because most of the system memory will be allocated to SQL Server and there will be very little room for SSIS to perform in-memory operations.
 In such a scenario, you can either reduce the allocated memory to the SQL Server or increase the physical RAM on the server.

 Since SSIS is an enterprise tool, it can consume as much RAM as you can allocate to it.
 However, allocating more RAM also increases the budget on the infrastructure of your projects which might not be an ideal case always.
-So, you should consider the package design, whether it is ETL or ELT, if there is any parallelism involved within the packages, if there are any expensive operations like sort or merge within the packages and so on.
+So, you should consider the package design, if there is any parallelism involved within the packages, if there are any expensive operations like sort or merge within the packages, and so on.
 All these factors contribute to the SSIS memory usage and we need to understand these in detail.

 Memory consumption by Data Flow Tasks (DFT)

-Data Flow Tasks or DFTs as most of us call it, are one of the most commonly used tasks and we need to understand its SSIS memory usage.
+Data Flow Tasks or DFTs as most of us call it, are one of the most used tasks and we need to understand its SSIS memory usage.
 Using a Data Flow Task, we can quickly load data from a flat file to a table in SQL Server or vice versa.
-SSIS packages, if executed from the SSIS catalog, are executed on a separate process known as ISServerExec.exe.
-This process allocates most of the available memory from the system for each of the package that is being executed and release this memory shortly after the execution has been completed.
+However, sometimes it is possible that you are going to have multiple data flow tasks within your package and the execution process takes a long time.

-For example, if a package uses a Data Flow Task which loads 10M records from a flat file to a SQL Server table, then all these 10M records need to pass through the memory space that has been allocated to the SSIS server during execution.
+For example, let us consider a package that uses a Data Flow Task which loads 1M records from a flat file to a SQL Server table, then all these 1M records need to pass through the memory space that has been allocated to the SSIS server during execution.

 In this article, we have understood the concept of SSIS memory usage using the Data Flow Task component.
-I have explained about the various execution tasks that are available within SSIS and how these tasks consume memory.
+I have explained the various execution patterns by tweaking the buffer that is available within SSIS.
 There is no hard and fast rule to define how much memory is optimal for SSIS.
 It always depends on the volume of data that is being moved across different systems.